 Here is a collection of some basic tips and clever expert insight from experienced moms to keep in mind for your next trip:

 Overpack your diaper bag.
-Colleen Lanin, a mom of two and owner of TravelMamas.com, suggests being extra prepared for delays during air travel.
-"Pack twice as many bottles, diapers, wipes, food and formula as you think you need so you are ready for that unexpected three-hour wait on the tarmac."
-While extra clothes for baby are a given, don't forget a spare change of clothes for you, reminds Shelly Rivoli, author of "Travels with Baby" (TWB Books) and Travels with Baby of the same name.
+Colleen Lanin, a mom of two and founder of TravelMamas.com, suggests being extra prepared for delays during air travel.
+"Pack twice as many bottles, diapers, wipes, food and formula as you think you will need so you are ready for that unexpected three-hour wait on the tarmac."
+While extra clothes for baby are a given, don't forget a spare change of clothes for you, says Shelly Rivoli, author of "Travels with Baby" (TWB Books) and TravelswithBaby.com.
 "We're too often the target of the mid-flight blow-out, spit-up, and other delights."

 Pack blue painter's tape.
 Nope, not for home improvement projects.
 Ingenious mom of three Debbie Dubrow, who writes about family travel at DeliciousBaby.com, says you can use the easily removable tape for baby-proofing (cover electrical outlets, and tape down any dangling electrical cords) or making a removable "road" for baby to push toy cars on.